-Inside Gwyneth Paltrow’s ‘Modern Family’ Thanksgiving With Rumored Fiance Brad Falchuk & Ex Chris Martin
+Inside Gwyneth Paltrow’s ‘Modern Family’ Thanksgiving With Rumored Fiance Brad Falchuk And Ex Chris Martin

-Gwyneth Paltrow is flaunting how her decision to “consciously uncouple” with ex Chris Martin is working with an Instagram photo showing the Coldplay front man and her boyfriend Brad Falchuk on Thanksgiving weekend amid speculations of her engagement.
+Gwyneth Paltrow is flaunting how her decision to “consciously uncouple” with ex Chris Martin is working with an Instagram photo showing the Coldplay frontman and her boyfriend Brad Falchuk on Thanksgiving weekend amid speculations of her engagement.

-The 45-year-old Iron Man star appear to be indirectly fueling speculations about her engagement with her film writer beau after she shared an image that confirmed how she had Thanksgiving brunch with him and her musician ex, Us Weekly reported.
+The 45-year-old Iron Man star appears to be indirectly fueling speculations about her engagement with her film writer beau after she shared an image that confirmed how she had Thanksgiving brunch with him and her musician ex, Us Weekly reported.

 In the image she posted on November 26 captioned with “Sunday brunch #modernfamily,” Gwyneth Paltrow captured Chris Martin and Brad Falchuk sitting beside each other, grinning widely.

-According to the outlet, the photo proves that the Oscar winner is getting love from both her current boyfriend and her former husband 10 years.
+According to the outlet, the photo proves that the Oscar winner is getting love from both her current boyfriend and her former husband of 10 years.
 This is in spite of the mockery she received from her break up announcement with Martin to “consciously uncouple” in 2015.

-Based on a report on their split from E!
+Based on a report of their split from E!
 News, the Shakespeare In Love actress announced her divorce with the Coldplay singer in 2015 through a piece on her website Goop with a sub-title “Conscious Uncoupling.”

 “The idea of being married to one person for life, especially without some level of awareness of our unresolved emotional needs, is too much pressure for anyone,” the 45-year-old actress wrote.